-If the Group has a Destination Cue running, then it wins.
-Otherwise, the software uses the Default Group destination.
+The software uses the Default Group destination.
 If it is empty, then it uses the Cues' Settings.
 If the Cues' Settings are empty, the Content Settings (Shapes, and so on).

 Technically, the selection in the Preview Panel, Default Group Destinations, and Destination Cue, all work on the same level: - it defines the "parental" control for the Cues' Players.
 However, the role of parental control can be subverted by the Routing Effect Setting.